digbmc/reactor-jct/nuclear-disasters.md

 ##### Human Factors

-The human factors involved in this incident include the person in charge of the test failing to report the damage to superiors and not performing necessary repairs.
-Additionally, the captain did not respond immediately after the leak occurred, and the crew members were sworn to secrecy, routinely lying to doctors during checkups for decades following the accident.
+The person in charge of the test failed to report the damage to superiors and did not perform necessary repairs.
+Additionally, the captain did not respond immediately after the leak occurred.
+The crew members were sworn to secrecy, routinely lying to doctors during checkups for decades following the accident.

 #### <a id="k27">k 27</a>